run-llama/llama_index/CONTRIBUTING.md

 Our query engine classes are lightweight classes that implement a `query` method; the query returns a response type.
-For instance, they may take in a retriever class as input; our `RetrieverQueryEngine` takes in a `retriever` as input as well as a `ResponseSynthesizer` class, and the `query` method performs retrieval and synthesis before returning the final result.
+For instance, they may take in a retriever class as input; our `RetrieverQueryEngine` takes in a `retriever` as input as well as a `BaseSynthesizer` class for response synthesis, and the `query` method performs retrieval and synthesis before returning the final result.
 They may take in other query engine classes in as input too.